-Product Information Sheet
+Product Information Sheet Step-By-Step Instructions

-Step-By-Step Instructions

-List each step in the process of making your product.
-Include things like: final baking/cooking temperature for products like custard desserts (pumpkin pie, chocolate pudding, cheesecake) or raw meats; cooling methods and times/temperatures for items like cooked food that will ultimately be sold refrigerated; final storage instructions for items that are frozen or refrigerated; expiration dates for products that are refrigerated and ready-to-eat.
-See the next page for specific temperature requirements.
+List each step in the process of making your product, from start to finish.
+Include things like: final baking/cooking temperature for products like custard desserts (pumpkin pie, chocolate pudding, cheesecake); cooling methods and times/temperatures for items like cooked food that will ultimately be sold refrigerated; final storage instructions for items that are frozen or refrigerated; expiration dates for products that are refrigerated and ready-to-eat.
+See the next slide for specific temperature requirements.

-Tips on Temperatures
+Tips on Temperatures and Times